-Since mid-2010, Israel has exceptionally allowed international organizations to import restricted building materials (impeded the ability of agencies to respond to urgent needs.
+Since mid-2010, Israel has exceptionally allowed international organizations to import restricted building materials (cement, aggregate and metal bars) into Gaza, subject to prior approval, which has proved cumbersome and impeded the ability of agencies to respond to urgent needs.
 Since 2010, UN projects worth \$534.2 million have been approved and \$54.4 million rejected.
 By the end of 2014, this system transitioned to the Temporary Gaza Reconstruction Mechanism (GRM).
 Under the GRM, the Israeli authorities will consider comprehensive programmes of work rather than individual projects, allowing for quicker and more efficient implementation.

-Violation of UN Facilities and Attacks on Humanitarian Staff
+Violation of UN Facilities and Attacks on Humanitarian Staff.

-On seven separate occasions, UNR/VA schools used as Designated Emergency Shelters were either hit directly or struck nearby by shells or other munitions injuring, and in three cases, killing civilians sheltering there.
+On seven separate occasions, UNRWA schools used as Designated Emergency Shelters were either hit directly or struck nearby by shells or other munitions injuring, and in three cases, killing civilians sheltering there.
 In total, 45 civilians were killed and more than 200 injured.
 UN premises are inviolable under international law.
 The IDF Military Advocate General (MAG) has stated has that it is launching a criminal investigation into two of these incidents: the Beit Hanoun school on 24 July and Jabailia school on 30 July.